OSGeo/gdal/doc/source/programs/gdal_raster_update.rst

     dataset.
     The geometry will be reprojected from the geometry-crs to the CRS of the dataset being updated.

+.. option:: --no-update-overviews

+    Do not update existing overviews.

 Advanced options
 ++++++++++++++++